pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

+#### Office Closed Monday, September 16

+The office will be closed Monday, September 16.

+#### September Board Meeting

+The September Board of Dirctors meeting is Wednesday, September 25 at 7 pm at the community center.

+#### Calendar Outages

+We have reported the intermittent outages with the calendar on the website.
+We will work to get this fixed as soon as possible.
+Until that occurs, upcoming event dates will be posted to this location.

 #### Return to Normal Office Hours

 The local association office hours for Sept 1 - May 1 are 7:00 am - 3:00 pm Monday-Tuesday and Thursday-Friday, and 12:00 pm - 8:00 pm on Wednesdays.
 See the [Contact Us](contactus.html) page for additional information.